Multivariate binary probability distribution in the Grassmann formalism: Derivation using Grassmann numbers

+Then, we notice that the expression for the joint distribution, Eq.~(\ref{eq: joint}), can be transformed to

-the statistical independence between $x_1$ and $x_2$ is equivalent to $\Sigma_{12}\Sigma_{21} \propto \rho_{12} = 0$.
-Therefore, in our model, the uncorrelatedness between variables is equivalent to statistical independence as in the case of the Gaussian distribution:
+The above equation confirms that the uncorrelatedness between variables $x_1$ and $x_2$ is equivalent to statistical independence.

-Lastly, we discuss the conditional distribution.
-In the conventional Bernoulli distribution, the conditioning on the observation $x_2=1$ is expressed by the summation over the dummy variable using the Bayes' theorem:
+Last, we discuss the conditional distribution.
+In the conventional Bernoulli distribution, the conditioning on the observation $x_2=1$ is expressed as a summation over the dummy variable through the Bayes' theorem:

-Again, we rewrite the above summation by the Grassmann integral.
-Then, the Hamiltonian corresponding to the conditional distribution, which we call the conditional Hamiltonian $H(\bar{\theta}_1, \theta_1 | x_2=1)$, is calculated as
+Again, the above summation is rewritten by the Grassmann integral.
+The Hamiltonian corresponding to the conditional distribution, which we call the conditional Hamiltonian $H(\bar{\theta}_1, \theta_1 | x_2=1)$, is calculated as

-Therefore, the conditional distribution given $x_2 = 1$ still follows the same form as the original joint distribution and the model parameter is just a principal submatrix of $\Lambda$.
-In terms of $\Sigma$, the above conditional distribution is expressed by the Schur complement of $\Sigma$ with respect to $\Sigma_{22}$:
+Therefore, the conditional distribution given $x_2 = 1$ still follows the same form as the original joint distribution and the model parameter is just the principal submatrix of $\Lambda$.
+The above conditional distribution can also be expressed in terms of the Schur complement of $\Sigma$ with respect to $\Sigma_{22}$:

 In the same way, the conditional Hamiltonian by the observation $x_2=0$ is calculated as